saracarsanaro/genome-analysis/genome_annotation.md

 **Arabidopsis thaliana** is the most extensively studied multicellular plant.
 Databases include [TAIR](https://www.arabidopsis.org/) and the more general [PlantsDB](http://pgsb.helmholtz-muenchen.de/plant/plantsdb.jsp).
 [IRGSP](https://rgp.dna.affrc.go.jp/IRGSP/) is the database for **Oryza sativa** (rice) and [MaizeGDB](https://www.maizegdb.org/) for **Zea mays** (corn). **Dictyostelium discoideum**, a migrating slime mold, is the closest unicellular organism to Metazoans, and can be accessed via [dictyBase](http://dictybase.org/)

 ### Metazoan Genomes
+**Ciona intestinalis** is the smallest of any experimentally manipulable chordate and provides a good system for exploring the evolutionary origins of the chordate lineage.
+[Ciona](https://mycocosm.jgi.doe.gov/Cioin2/Cioin2.home.html) via MycoCosm is a good database.

 **Caenorhabditis elegans** is a roundworm model system.
 RNAi came from the study of c. elegans, and they are used to examine the timing of developmental events.
 [Helminth](http://helminth.net/HN_frontpage.cgi) and [WormBase](https://wormbase.org//#012-34-5) are good resources for c. elegans.

 **Drosophila melanogaster** has been a model system used to study developmental patterns.
 30% of d. melanogaster genes have a worm ortholog and 20% have a yeast ortholog.
 These candidate genes are believed to be necessary for eukaryotic life.
 [FlyBase](http://flybase.org/) is a good fly genomics resource.